Supply Chain Woes

 - Purchase Inquiry Options

-Available outside of the portal as an alternative to the RFQ process when immediate material pricing and delivery need to be met with your existing supply base.
+This option is available outside of the portal.
+It provides an alternative to the RFQ process when immediate material pricing and delivery need to be met with your existing supply base.

 - Vendor Performance Analysis